FlorescuAndrei/19-Lists/README.md

 # 19-Lists
 Array Lists, Vectors, Singly Linked Lists, Doubly Linked Lists, JDK LinkedList Class

+Lists
+-  Ordered collection (sequence).
+-  Abstract data types (Interface) – more about behavior and operations, doesn’t dictate how the data is organized(stored).
+We talk about List not Linked List.

+Classes that implement list:
+-  ArrayList, Vector,  LinkedList,  etc.
+ArrayList and Vector is backup by an array.
+LinkedList has no array involved, an element contains reference to another.

 **ArrayList**
   -  Resizable-array implementation of the List interface.